Dual Goal Representations: Experiments

 \textbf{A:} In \Cref{sec:practical}, we approximate a functional using the inner product aggregation function, $f(\psi(s), \phi(g)) = \psi(s)^\top \phi(g)$.
 However, this is not the only possible option.
 For example, we can use other parameterizations, such as the symmetric norm (metric) parameterization, $f(\psi(s), \phi(g)) = \|\phi(s) - \phi(g)\|_2$ with $\psi = \phi$.
 In particular, if we employ this metric parameterization, our dual representations become similar to previous temporal metric embedding methods~\citep{tcn_sermanet2018, vip_ma2023, hilp_park2024}.
 To understand how different aggregation functions affect performance, we evaluate dual goal representations with the two parameterizations above (with GCIVL as the downstream GCRL algorithm), and present the results in \Cref{table:param}.
 The results show that our inner product representation generally leads to better performance than the metric one when used as a goal representation.
 We believe this is likely due to the universality of the inner product function (\Cref{sec:practical}), whereas the metric parameterization is provably not universal and thus potentially less expressive in representing goals (though this parameterization can still be useful for other purposes; see \citet{vip_ma2023, hilp_park2024}).

 \ul{\textbf{Q: Can't we directly extract a policy from the temporal distance function $\bm{f(\psi(\pl{s}), \phi(\pl{g}))}$?}}

 \textbf{A:} In our offline GCRL recipe (\Cref{alg:dgr}), we train \emph{two} goal-conditioned value functions: $f(\psi(\pl{s}), \phi(\pl{g}))$ for approximating temporal distances to learn a dual representation, and $V^\mathrm{GCRL}(\pl{s}, \phi(\pl{g}))$ for performing downstream GCRL.
 One might wonder whether we can directly extract a goal-conditioned policy from the former function $f$, without having a separate downstream GCRL loop.
 This is indeed possible (``Dual (Direct)'' in \Cref{table:direct}), but it generally leads to worse performance (except for \tt{antmaze-large}).
 The reason is that $f$ has a structured inner product parameterization and is relatively less expressive (although it is theoretically universal) to extract a goal-conditioned policy than the \emph{monolithic} $V^\mathrm{GCRL}(\pl{s}, \phi(\pl{g}))$ function, which has no structural constraints.
-In other words, the inner product parameterization is expressive enough to learn a good goal \emph{representation} but may not be enough to extract a \emph{policy}, and thus we often benefit from a separate downstream GCRL algorithm.
+In other words, the inner product parameterization is expressive enough to learn a good goal \emph{representation} but may not be enough to extract a \emph{policy} (\eg, in \tt{antmaze}, it is sufficient to focus on the $x$-$y$ position of the agent to learn a good goal representation, but we need to know the full joint angles to train a control policy), and thus we often benefit from a separate downstream GCRL algorithm with a different, more expressive value function.

 \cutsectionup